Skip to main content

 Data breaches go beyond pilfering a few transaction records or trade secrets.
 The potential for harm is colossal.
 Here is a quick rundown on what a data breach can potentially cost your enterprise:

-- Money: Sometimes, it really is just cash.
+• Money: Sometimes, it is just cash.
 A hacker who cracks your bank account is there for the money, and you might not be covered for total financial losses.

-- Reputation: People entrust you with their valuable data, so when it's revealed that this trust was misplaced, you can anticipate a gradual erosion of customer confidence.
-Consider the infamous 2013 incident with Target, where an unidentified perpetrator successfully stole 40 million credit and debit records, along with 70 million customer records.
+• Reputation: People entrust you with their valuable data, so when it's revealed that this trust was misplaced, you can anticipate a gradual erosion of customer confidence.
+Consider the infamous 2013 incident with Target, where an unidentified perpetrator successfully stole 40 million credit and debit records and 70 million customer records.

-- Regulatory penalties: Don't be the financial institution that has to report a security breach to federal financial information regulators.
-Western countries impose strict requirements on financial institutions for protecting sensitive banking and confidential information, and a sufficiently egregious breach could see civil and criminal penalties handed out.
+• Regulatory penalties: Don't be the financial institution that has to report a security breach to federal financial information regulators.
+Western countries impose strict requirements on financial institutions for protecting sensitive banking and confidential information, and a sufficiently egregious violation could result in civil and criminal penalties.

 Data Breach Security Incidents And Lessons Learned: